-- Although Total Organic Carbon (TOC) is not a regulated contaminant, regulations require water systems to remove a percentage of TOC from the raw water.
+1 Although Total Organic Carbon (TOC) is not a regulated contaminant, regulations require water systems to remove a percentage of TOC from the raw water.
 We are required to maintain a quarterly removal ratio greater than 1.0.
 Total organic carbon has no health effects.
 However, total organic carbon provides a medium for the formation of disinfection byproducts.
 These byproducts include trihalomethanes (THMs) and haloacetic acids (HAAs).
-Drinking water containing these byproducts in excess of the MCL may lead to adverse health effects, liver or kidney problems, or nervous system effects, and may lead to an increased - Langelier Index (LI) is a measurement of the corrosiveness of water.
-KDHE considers water to be noncorrosive, which is desirable, if the LI is greater than 0.
+Drinking water containing these byproducts in excess of the MCL may lead to adverse health effects, liver or kidney problems, or nervous system effects, and may lead to an increased risk of getting cancer.
+2 Langelier Index (LI) is a measurement of the corrosiveness of water.
+KDHE considers water to be non-